FredrickMbithi/wireframing/README.md

 - On the learning platform or course site, navigate to the project submission page for "Figmify: From Wireframe to Prototype."
 - Upload or link your GitHub repository (provide the URL to this repo's `README.md`).
 - Use the platform's "Request Manual Review" option.
 Mention that the repository includes both low-fidelity sketches and a high-fidelity Figma prototype (if provided).
+Make the request before Nov 3, 2025 12:00 AM so you can generate the review link; an auto-review will also run at the deadline.

 ## Project Assessment Notes

 - This project is graded by manual review — make sure all files are present and accessible before requesting review.
-- There is a time-sensitive requirement: requests must be made before the deadline shown at the top of this README.
+- There is a time-sensitive requirement: requests must be made before Nov 3, 2025 12:00 AM; an automated check and auto-review will run at that deadline.

 ## Next steps (suggested)